ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Block type name: "Dolby Vision configuration dvvC"

-Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVision-ISOBMFF], for Dolby Vision profiles 8 to 10 included and 20.
+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVision-ISOBMFF], for Dolby Vision profiles 8 to 10 inclusive and 20.

 ### dvwC